Blooming and Fertilizing

 How big will my Knock Out® Roses get?

-Knock Out® Roses can grow fairly large in some parts of the country if not pruned.
+Knock Out® Roses can grow fairly large in some parts of the country if not cut back.
 Periodic trims will keep them maintained at a smaller size (on average 3-4' wide x 3-4' tall).
 A once a year cut (to about 12-18" above the ground) in early spring (after the last hard frost) is also recommended for maximum performance.

 Does a Knock Out® Rose smell like a typical rose?